 SNAP endeavors to work with its member chapters to look for opportunities to scale up chapter involvement in policy and identify ways to involve members in strategic plan implementation.
 This objective is achieved in part through the opportunities to meet with legislators and agency staff, and collaborate on public comments and formal letters, that the policy program offers to members.
-(For more on those opportunities, see the Get Involved in Policy page.)
-The NAPS will also provide strategic support and reinforcement of approved local policy oriented campaigns that are spearheaded by individual chapters.
-Other suggestions for ways the NAPS can help improve Chapter engagement around policy activities are welcomed.
+SNAP will also provide strategic support and reinforcement of approved local policy oriented campaigns that are spearheaded by individual chapters.
+Other suggestions for ways the SNAP can help improve Chapter engagement around policy activities are welcomed.

 The Role of Scientists in the Policy Process

 There has long been debate over the role that scientists should play in the development of policy, since crafting policy in the most basic sense involves advocating for the adoption of one approach or another.
 SCB’s organizational values speak directly to our discipline’s stance on this issue.
 We believe that “Collaboration among scientists, managers, and policy-makers is vital to incorporate high-quality science into policies and management decisions affecting biological diversity.”
 One of our five organizational goals is to “Increase application of science to management and policy.
 Directly inform management and policy at local, national, regional, and global levels with the highest quality science.
 Routinely and openly evaluate the effectiveness of management actions.”